omarreis/GBE3D/demos/SailboatDemo/README.md

 ## Windows executable

 The executable with all graphic assets inside makes it easier to run the app.
-A single file - *SailboatDemo.exe* - is needed to run the app.
+A single file - *SailboatDemo.exe* - is needed.
 No instalation required.
 The app doesnt save anything to files, uses no cookies and collects no user data.

 Single file Win32 executable (v2.0):